Visyond/website-hugo/site/content/solutions/scenario-analysis-software.md

       Visually navigate through different cells and see how they impact one another, without tampering with the spreadsheet.
     title: Dependencies
-providesTitle: Get started in minutes
-providesList:
-  - text: >-
-      A flexible and familiar spreadsheet interface that is **cross-compatible**  with Excel
-  - text: Low entry barrier - Visyond is easy **to use and learn**
-  - text: Full **transparency and control** over your data
-titleBottom: Find out how to improve your decision-making process today
-botRequestURL: /request
 ---